An equivalence theorem for algebraic and functorial QFT: Introduction and summary

 The relationship between FQFT and either AQFT or PFA is more subtle and to the best of our knowledge less understood.
 One of the apparent difficulties is that in FQFT one traditionally focuses on the state spaces of a QFT, while AQFT and PFA emphasize observables, so one is tempted to explore their relationship by generalizing the equivalence between the Schr\"odinger and Heisenberg pictures from quantum mechanics to QFT.
 Some of these aspects were studied by Schreiber in \cite{Schreiber} and later by Johnson-Freyd in \cite{JohnsonFreyd}.
 See also \cite{Scheimbauer} for a construction of FQFTs from PFAs, though from a somewhat different perspective.
 However, in the context of QFT on Lorentzian spacetimes, one does not expect such an equivalence between the Schr\"odinger and Heisenberg pictures to exist.
 The reason for this is that the algebras of quantum observables of a QFT admit multiple inequivalent representations, i.e.\ the Stone-von Neumann uniqueness theorem from quantum mechanics fails in QFT, which in general makes it impossible to single out a distinguished state space.
 For accessible reviews which address these points see e.g.\ \cite{FewsterRejzner} and \cite{FV}.
-This motivates us to consider FQFTs which assign algebras of observables to codimension-one hypersurfaces and implement their `time evolution' through bordisms.
-This point of view appears to be related to the concept of twisted functorial field theories from \cite{StolzTeichner}.
+The inadequacy of state spaces in Lorentzian geometric contexts motivates us to consider FQFTs which assign algebras of observables to codimension $1$ \textit{spacelike} hypersurfaces and implement their `time evolution' through bordisms.
+This is conceptually compatible with the more traditional assignment of observable algebras in codimension $0$ in AQFT since, under the usual assumption of a well-posed time evolution (called the time-slice axiom), data in codimension $0$ can be identified with data in (collar neighborhoods of) codimension $1$ \textit{spacelike} hypersurfaces.
+A notion of functorial QFTs assigning state spaces can then be introduced in terms of twisted or relative functorial field theories in the sense of \cite{StolzTeichner,FT}, which we will briefly discuss in our context in Section \ref{sec:twistedFFT}.
 We have shown in our previous work \cite{FFTvAQFT} that every AQFT has an underlying FQFT which is defined on a suitable globally hyperbolic Lorentzian bordism category and assigns observable algebras to Cauchy surfaces.
 However, this construction is forgetful in the sense that the underlying FQFT does not capture the spatially local structure of the AQFT.
 The reason for this lies in Lorentzian geometry \cite{BernalSanchez}: Every globally hyperbolic Lorentzian manifold is of the form $M\cong\bbR\times \Sigma$, with $\bbR$ representing a time dimension and $\Sigma$ representing Cauchy surfaces, which limits the available bordisms between two Cauchy surfaces.
 In particular, globally hyperbolic Lorentzian bordisms between two Cauchy surfaces can neither change the topology nor detect spatially local features in the Cauchy surface $\Sigma$. \sk

 The main aim of this paper is to develop and significantly improve the concept of globally hyperbolic Lorentzian FQFTs from our previous work \cite{FFTvAQFT}, and to prove an equivalence theorem between AQFT and FQFT in this context.
 The key idea behind our improvement can be explained straightforwardly at an informal level, but its precise mathematical implementation is rather technical and will occupy a large portion of the present paper.
 In contrast to \cite{FFTvAQFT} where we focused on bordisms between two full Cauchy surfaces, here we consider globally hyperbolic Lorentzian bordisms $N$ of the form